 However, if you don’t want a target person to detect the app, simply get rid of the app’s icon after the installation is complete.

-The possibility to detect TheTruthSpy depends on a target user’s tech-savviness.
+The possibility of detecting TheTruthSpy depends on a target user’s tech-savviness.
 They may suspect being monitored if their Android phone shows these signs:

 - phone shuts down suddenly;

 - installed apps update or shut down on their own;